tagconcierge/tc-woocommerce-plugin-free/gtm-ecommerce-woo/trunk/readme.txt

 ## Advantage over alternative solutions

+### Only single plugin needed

 Without GTM Ecommerce for WooCommerce plugin, you would need a separate plugin for each of those integrations.
 And each additional plugin may make your Wordpress setup more complex.
-With GTM Ecommerce for WooCommerce, everything is sent in standardized Google format to GTM and everything else is configured there.
+With GTM Ecommerce for WooCommerce, all data is sent in standardized Google format to GTM and everything else is configured there.

+### Reporting consistency

 A common problem when trying to use other GTM and Google Analytics plugins is that data can be sent twice corrupting analytics reporting.
 Using DataLayer is a standard way to ensure your tracking information stays consistent.

+### Cookies opt-in

+Using GTM and dataLayer allows to build more complex scenarios, such as only processing the data after obtaining user consent.
+Other plugin directly pipe events into target system no matter if required permission was given or not.
+This is a more advanced scenario that requires manual changes in Google Tag Manager, but out-of-box support may be added in this plugin in future.

 == Installation ==